the-orange-alliance/toa-angular-old/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: "\U0001F929 Feature request"
-about: Suggest an idea for this project
+about: Suggest an idea for TOA
 title: ''
-labels: ''
+labels: enhancement
 assignees: ''

 ---